qiskit-community/qiskit-camp-africa-19/README.md

 ## It's awards time!

 After the presentations, the 3 judges will have an hour for deliberating the hackathon winners.
-There is a 1st and a 2nd prize winners, which will be evaluated on 1) Originality and Uniqueness; 2) Live Pitch Presentation; 3) Usefulness; and 4) Technical complexity.
+There is a 1st and a 2nd prize winners, which will be evaluated on:
+ 1. Originality and Uniqueness
+ 2. Live Pitch Presentation
+ 3. Usefulness
+ 4. Technical complexity.

-1st place winners will receive a paid trip to the annual flagship Qiskit Camp event near Yorktown Heights, NY.
+The 1st place winners will receive a paid trip to the annual flagship Qiskit Camp event near Yorktown Heights, NY.

 Also during this time all the participant will vote for the community choice award.
 Instructions on how to vote will be provided after the presentations.